backend-development/backend-development-textbook/source/ruby_commandline.md

 All these answers are equally valid.

-Also, we have cool t-shirts:
+Also, there are cool t-shirts:

 ![Ruby and Rails T-Shirts](images/ruby-and-rails-t-shirts.png)